Acoustic analogies with general relativity, quantum fields, and thermodynamics: Generation of sound waves in acoustic spacetime

+Finally, we should point out that the stress-energy tensor is inviscid.
+This will turn out to be one of the key differences in comparison to normally dissipated or damped sound fields in fluids.
+In section~\ref{source_of_entropy} it will even be argued that the lack of energy losses is the reason for the occurrence of relativistic time coupled with space, as well as for expansion of the universe.
+Time and boundedness of space will thus be interpreted as a counterpart of damping.

-In the further analysis of aeroacoustic sound generation with stress-energy tensor as the source, we follow Misner et al.~\cite{Misner2017} and consider a single isolated source of waves, far from which the spacetime is asymptotically flat towards the infinity, with the background metric from eq.~(\ref{eq:metric_tensor_eta}).
-Small metric perturbation is defined with eq.~(\ref{metric_tensor_small_perturbation}) everywhere, including the source region.
-Linearized\footnote{It is interesting to note that even if the source is relativistic, that is, with high subsonic velocities in the source region, we can still define $\bar{h}_{\alpha\beta}$ the same.
-It will not comply with the linearized theory, but the derivation which follows still holds.} eq.~(\ref{Einstein_field_equations_linear}) holds under the condition in eq.~(\ref{Lorenz_gauge}).
-In addition to this, we expect that only a small part of the stress-energy tensor is responsible for the radiation of waves.
-In order to emphasize this, we can formally split it into the dominant ``effective'' stress-energy tensor, $T^{\text{eff}}_{\alpha\beta}$, and the small component $t_{\alpha\beta}$: $T_{\alpha\beta} = T^{\text{eff}}_{\alpha\beta} + t_{\alpha\beta}$.
-Thus, we have
+In the following treatment of aeroacoustic sound generation we follow Misner et al.~\cite{Misner2017} and consider a single isolated source of waves, far from which the spacetime is asymptotically flat towards the infinity, that is, the background metric converges to the one from eq.~(\ref{eq:metric_tensor_eta}).
+The weak metric perturbation of interest is defined with eq.~(\ref{metric_tensor_small_perturbation}) everywhere, including the source region.
+Linearized\footnote{It is interesting to note that even if the source is relativistic, that is, with high subsonic velocities in the source region, we can still define $\bar{h}_{\alpha\beta}$ in the same way and the derivation below holds.
+However, an appropriate stress-energy tensor of the compressible flow should be used, which will not be attempted here.} eq.~(\ref{Einstein_field_equations_linear}) holds under the condition in eq.~(\ref{Lorenz_gauge}).
+In addition to this, we expect that only a small fraction of the stress-energy tensor is responsible for the radiation of waves.
+In order to emphasize this, we formally split it into the dominant ``effective'' stress-energy tensor, $T^{\text{eff}}_{\alpha\beta}$, and the small component $t_{\alpha\beta}$: $T_{\alpha\beta} = T^{\text{eff}}_{\alpha\beta} + t_{\alpha\beta}$.
+This gives

-Still, no part of the stress-energy tensor, including the radiation-related part, is shifted to the left-hand side of eq.~(\ref{Einstein_field_equations_linear_split}).
-The general solution for both ingoing ($\epsilon = -1$) and outgoing ($\epsilon = +1$) wave is
+Still, no part of the stress-energy tensor, including the radiation-related part $t_{\alpha\beta}$, is shifted to the left-hand side of eq.~(\ref{Einstein_field_equations_linear_split}).
+With the usual free-space Green's function $\delta(t-\epsilon R/c_0)/(4\pi R)$ and $\delta$ denoting the Dirac delta function, a general solution for both ingoing ($\epsilon = -1$) and outgoing ($\epsilon = +1$) wave in the spacetime with signature $[-+++]$ is